stephenquan/Toolkit.Maui.Localization/README.md

 Implements localization using MVVM.
 Resource strings are exposed via getter functions in the ViewModel.
 Those strings are linked to controls via the Binding markup extension in XAML.
-Changes in language triggers OnPropertyChanged causing the getter functions to be reevaluated.
+Changes in language trigger OnPropertyChanged causing the getter functions to be reevaluated.

 Uses CommunityToolkit.Mvvm.

 # maui-localize-ext